Accident Insurance Benefit Calculator

 If you are choosing between policies, the most useful habit is to hold two inputs steady and change only one at a time.
 For example, keep the same base amount and state factor, then test medium versus high severity.
 After that, keep the base amount and severity fixed while switching the state factor.
 This isolates the effect of each assumption and makes the result much easier to interpret.

-Suppose you enter a base amount of $10,000, choose High/Major severity, and use the Moderate/Typical state factor.
+Here is a concrete accident insurance benefit example.
+Suppose you enter a base amount of $10,000, choose High/Major severity, and leave the state factor at Moderate/Typical.
 High severity uses a multiplier band of 4.0ร to 8.0ร, and the moderate state factor is 1.0ร.
-The minimum estimate is therefore $10,000 ร 4.0 ร 1.0 = $40,000, and the maximum estimate is $10,000 ร 8.0 ร 1.0 = $80,000.
-The result shown by the calculator would be $40,000 - $80,000.
+The low end is therefore $10,000 ร 4.0 ร 1.0 = $40,000, and the high end is $10,000 ร 8.0 ร 1.0 = $80,000.
+The calculator would show $40,000 - $80,000.

 Now change only one input.
 Keep the same $10,000 base amount and the same high severity, but switch the state factor from moderate to liberal.
 The state multiplier becomes 1.4ร.
 That changes the range to $10,000 ร 4.0 ร 1.4 = $56,000 on the low end and $10,000 ร 8.0 ร 1.4 = $112,000 on the high end.
-This example is helpful because it shows two important ideas at once: the severity band sets the broad shape of the estimate, and the state factor scales that shape upward or downward.
+This example is useful because it shows two important ideas at once: the severity band sets the broad shape of the estimate, and the state factor scales that shape upward or downward.

-How to Interpret the Result
+How to Interpret the Accident Insurance Result

 In practical terms, a result can help with several different decisions.
 You might use it to compare whether two accident policies feel proportionate to your needs, whether a supplemental plan would meaningfully reduce financial stress after a major injury, or whether your emergency savings would still leave a noticeable gap.
 You can also use it as a conversation starter when asking an insurance professional how a real policy schedule differs from a rough multiplier model like this one.

-This calculator is intentionally simple, which is both its strength and its limitation.
+This accident insurance calculator is intentionally simple, and that simplicity is both its strength and its limitation.
 It is fast, understandable, and good for rough comparisons, but it does not attempt to recreate the full rules of a real accident insurance contract.
 Many policies pay fixed amounts for specific events such as ambulance transport, emergency treatment, hospitalization, fractures, burns, dislocations, physical therapy, or accidental death.
 Those scheduled benefits are not modeled line by line here.

 Another limitation is that the calculator uses broad severity bands.
 Real accidents are messier.
 Two injuries can both feel like high-severity situations, yet one may trigger a much larger payment because of the precise policy schedule, the setting of care, the duration of disability, or required documentation.
 Similarly, the state factor is a broad planning adjustment rather than a legal or actuarial rule.
 It is there to help you test sensitivity, not to certify how a specific claim will be handled in a specific jurisdiction.